prominence-eosc/docs-eosc/source/command-line-interface.rst

    positional arguments:
      {run,create,list,describe,delete,stdout,stderr}
                            sub-command help
-       create              Create a job or workflow from a JSON file run                 Run a job
+       create              Create a job
-       list                List jobs or workflows
+       run                 Create a job or workflow from JSON in a file or URL list                List jobs or workflows
        describe            Describe a job or workflow
        delete              Delete a job or workflow